AFRI 3100/5100: African Studies Abroad

 Second Information session:

-Deadline to Apply: To be determined after a 2nd info session in January 2018.
+Deadline to Apply: To be announced at 2nd info session.

 - Course starts Monday, May 7, 2018